wzy38828201/PrCRS/README.md

 ## 用法
 => 1.
-The main file, 'main', is accompanied by a folder that contains the data directory housing two datasets: COVID-19 and CAR-T. Within the 'main' file, 'train_data.py' serves as the initial execution command, 'preprocess.py' handles data formatting, and 'test.py' conducts final data evaluation to generate probabilistic outcomes.
+The main file "main" is accompanied by a folder containing data directories that house two datasets: COVID-19 and CAR-T. Within the 'main' file, the program's operational command is executed through 'train_data.py', while the 'preprocess.py' file facilitates dataset partitioning.
+By evaluating the training set, validation set, or test set, 'test.py' generates probabilistic results following execution of the 'train_data.py' program and can also produce a previous file format in terms of 'actual probability'.

 => 2.
-The Test9 folder comprises assessments contributed by nine individuals.
+The Test9 folder contains evaluations of additional data sets conducted by nine individuals.
+The model underwent retraining using a sample size of 193 individuals and subsequently underwent evaluation on the remaining nine participants.

 => 3.
 The Web source code directory contains the source code utilized within the web page.